stuartmaxwell/djpress/docs/index.md

 # DJ Press Documentation

-Welcome to the documentation site for DJ Press.
+Welcome to the documentation site for DJ Press: a blog application for Django sites, inspired by classic WordPress.
+[Available on PyPI](https://pypi.org/project/djpress/).

 This is a work in progress, but the following key areas are mostly
 complete:

 - [Installation](installation.md)